hindu-comm/mail_stream_indology/2013/07/publication/71__Dominik_Wujastyk.md

 > Malhar Kulkarni.
 >

-​I am very sad to hear this news.
+I am very sad to hear this news.
 Prof. Joshi was, I think many will agree, a genius.
 His knowledge of vyākaraṇa was deep and subtle.
 Yet his great mastery did not prevent him from being a kind and supportive teacher towards beginners.
 I will always be grateful to him for his teaching, and